elevenfive/circleci-images-orbs/README.md

     - circleci-images/install-android-ndk
         ndk-version: android-ndk-r19c
+        ndk-sha: fd94d0be6017c6acbd193eb95e09cf4b6f61b834
 ```

-There are two required parameters: `ndk-version` and `ndk-sha-1`.
+There are two required parameters: `ndk-version` and `ndk-sha`.
 Any version and checksum can be passed; however, the orb is only tested against [CircleCI's Android images](https://hub.docker.com/r/circleci/android) with versions `17c`, `18b`, and `19c` and their checksums.
 The list of official SHA-1 checksums is available at: https://developer.android.com/ndk/downloads.

 ## Contributing